Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Experiments

 \subsection{Comparison Results}

+\textbf{Evaluation Metrics.}\quad In our dataset benchmark, we convert our predicted disparity to depth (\Sref{subsec:ground truth acquisition}).
+Thus, we use both evaluation metrics in a public benchmark suite\footnote{\url{http://www.cvlibs.net/datasets/kitti/}}: AbsRel, AbsDiff, SqRel, RMSE, RMSElog, and inlier pixel ratios ($\delta$ $<$ 1.01$^i$ where $i \in$ $\{1, 2, 3\}$)\footnote{All equations of the metrics are described in Supplementary material.} and affine invariant metrics~\cite{garg2019learning} for the evaluation of predicted disparity/depth.
+To measure the quality of a surface normal map, we utilize a Mean Angular Error (MAE) and a Root Mean Square Angular Error (RMSAE) in degree unit following the DiLiGenT benchmark~\cite{shi2016benchmark}.

-\textbf{Depth Benchmark.}\quad We compare our method with recent DP-based depth estimation approaches, DPNet~\cite{garg2019learning} and MDD~\cite{punnappurath2020modeling}, as well as widely used stereo matching networks including PSMNet~\cite{chang2018pyramid} and StereoNet~\cite{ khamis2018stereonet}, a depth/normal network for stereo matching, NNet~\cite{kusupati2020normal} and a state-of-the-art monocular depth estimation network, BTS~\cite{lee2019big}, whose results are reported in~\Tref{tab:depth_benchmark} and in~\Fref{fig:qualitative_result}.
+\textbf{Depth Benchmark.}\quad We compare our method with recent DP-based depth estimation approaches~\cite{garg2019learning,punnappurath2020modeling} as well as widely used stereo matching networks~\cite{chang2018pyramid,khamis2018stereonet}, a depth/normal network for stereo matching, NNet~\cite{kusupati2020normal} and a state-of-the-art monocular depth estimation network, BTS~\cite{lee2019big}, whose results are reported in~\Tref{tab:depth_benchmark} and in~\Fref{fig:qualitative_result}.
 Since there is no published code for~\cite{garg2019learning}, we implement DPNet~\cite{garg2019learning} to predict disparity instead of inverse depth following them, and check that the performance is similar on their dataset.

 Due to the small range of the defocus-disparity from DP images (-4px to 12px), the cost volume with the discrete hypotheses leads to unstable training~\cite{du2net}.
-As a result, typical depth estimations, PSMNet and BTS, and the DP-oriented methods, DPNet and MDD, do not work well.
+As a result, typical stereo matching based depth estimations, PSMNet~\cite{chang2018pyramid}, StereoNet~\cite{khamis2018stereonet} do not work well.
+The methods in~\Tref{tab:depth_benchmark} except ours fail to handle defocus blur or struggle to find correspondances in human faces.
 For example, both DPNet and BTS suffer from blurry predictions, and MDD~\cite{punnappurath2020modeling} is sensitive to the textureless regions in human faces.
-Although both NNet~\cite{kusupati2020normal} and StereoNet~\cite{khamis2018stereonet} show relatively promising results, our method still outperforms them.
-Nevertheless, the edge-awareness of StereoNet is worth considering for refinement of our framework.
+Although NNet~\cite{kusupati2020normal} show relatively promising results, our method still outperforms them.
+Moreover, real-world results in~\Fref{fig:real_world_result} demonstrates that our network is specialized in finding defocus-disparity from facial DP images and robust to blur which produces robust results from the unmet facial scene.

-In addition, we compare various subpixel sampling strategies in ASM as an ablation study.
-In~\Tref{tab:ablation_sampling}, including whole attention maps from three different interpolations as proposed in ASM, shows the best performance over any combination of two interpolations.
-Moreover, our surface normal estimation greatly improves the prediction of the disparity in~\Tref{tab:ablation_normal}.
-We attribute this outstanding performance to our two sub-modules (ASM and ANM), which overcome the extremely narrow baselines in DP images.

 \textbf{Surface Normal Benchmark.}\quad To the best of our knowledge, this is the first attempt to estimate both the surface normal and the defocus-disparity from single DP images.
 Since the basic structure of ANM is derived from the recent depth and normal network~\cite{kusupati2020normal} for multi-view stereo, we show the performance improvement of our ANM, compared to the baseline method~\cite{kusupati2020normal} by adding each component in~\Tref{tab:ablation_normal}.
 We find that joint learning of disparity and surface normal leads to geometrically consistent and high-quality depth and surface normal shown in~\Fref{fig:anm_analysis}, which has been demonstrated in previous works~\cite{Qiu_2019_CVPR,im2015high}.